re-plicate/DynaGraph/README.md

 We compared DynaGraph with STAWnet and DGCRN, the results show that DynaGraph has a more stable accuracy with the increasing scalability.
 DynaGraph shows a better performance on longer time prediction.

+Additionally, more details of DynaGraph are coming soon.

 <img width="587" alt="1685357763960" src="https://github.com/re-plicate/DynaGraph/blob/main/Fig/qt_time.jpg">